basic-1/basic-1c/a1stm8/docs/reference.md

 ### Labels

-Labels are used to create symbolic constants to refer specific code or data location (assembler resolves the constants to memory addresses).
+Labels are used to create symbolic constants to refer to specific code or data location (assembler resolves the constants to memory addresses).
 A label starts with a colon character.
 **Syntax:**: `:<label_name>`
 **Samples:**
 `:label1` - a label named `label1`